ryanstreur/rs_party/README.md

 I should have

 - Added more tests
-- Added more documentation comments
+- Added documentation comments earlier

 ## Sources of Inspiration